 - If you opt in to mandatory attendance, you will earn 10% toward your final grade if you miss no more than seven class meetings.
-If you miss more than seven class meetings, you will not earn that 10%.
-(This is an all-or-nothing sort of thing; you either earn the full 10% or you don't.) - If you opt out of mandatory attendance, your attendance is not recorded and will have no impact on your final grade.
+If you miss more than seven class meetings, you will not earn that 10% (i.e., you'll receive a score of zero for that portion) of your final grade.
+(This is an all-or-nothing sort of thing; you either earn the full 10% or you don't.\) - If you opt out of mandatory attendance, your attendance is not recorded and will have no impact on your final grade.

-If you are sick, please don't attend!
+\If you are sick, please don't attend!
 Rest and return to class when you've recovered.
 Absences for illness or other hardships are excusable!
 Just let me know.